Algebraically hyperbolic groups: Two-generator algebraically hyperbolic groups

 \section{Two-generator algebraically hyperbolic groups}

-An \emph{abelian splitting} of a group $G$ is a decomposition of $G$ as the fundamental group of a graph of groups with abelian edge groups, and such a splitting is \emph{essential} if no edge group has finite index in an adjacent vertex group.
-In this section we prove Theorem \ref{thm:TwoGenJSJ}, which classifies the abelian splittings of two-generated torsion-free algebraically hyperbolic groups.
+An \emph{abelian splitting} of a group $G$ is a decomposition of $G$ as the fundamental group of a graph of groups with abelian edge groups; we define a \emph{locally cyclic splitting} analogously.
+Such splittings are \emph{essential} if no edge group has finite index in an adjacent vertex group.
+In this section we prove Theorem \ref{thm:TwoGenJSJ}, which classifies the essential abelian splittings of two-generated torsion-free algebraically hyperbolic groups.

 The theory of abelian splittings of torsion-free hyperbolic groups is a central topic in Geometric Group Theory, and for torsion-free hyperbolic groups these splittings are encoded in ``cyclic JSJ decompositions''.
-In particular, these JSJ decompositions underlie the solution to the isomorphism problem for torsion-free hyperbolic groups \cite{Sela1995isomorphism} \cite{Dahmani2008isomorphism}, while a slight generalisation and adjustment plays the same role for in the isomorphism problem for all hyperbolic groups \cite{Dahmani2011isomorphism}.
+In particular, these JSJ decompositions underlie the solution to the isomorphism problem for torsion-free hyperbolic groups \cite{Sela1995isomorphism} \cite{Dahmani2008isomorphism}, while a slight generalisation and adjustment plays the same role in the isomorphism problem for all hyperbolic groups \cite{Dahmani2011isomorphism}.